Golang Concurrency And Workerpool: Part 1

 A Simple Case

-Let’s imagine we have an external API call which takes about 100ms to get done.
+Let's imagine we have an external API call that takes about 100ms to complete.
 If we have 1000 of these calls, and we call these synchronously, it would take about 100s to complete

 //// model/data.go